rust-lang/book/nostarch/chapter04.md

 This is referred to as *last in, first out*.
 Think of a stack of plates: when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.
-Adding or removing plates from the middle or bottom wouldn't work as well!
+Adding or removing plates from the middle or bottom wouldn’t work as well!
 Adding data is called *pushing onto the stack* and removing data is called *popping off the stack*.

 The stack is fast because of the way it accesses the data: it never has to look around for a place to put new data or a place to get data from; that place is always the top.
 Another property that makes the stack fast is that all data on the stack must take up a known, fixed size.

 For data with a size unknown to us at compile time, or a size that might change, we can store data on the heap instead.
 The heap is less organized: when we put data on the heap, we ask for some amount of space.
 The operating system finds an empty spot somewhere in the heap that is big enough, marks it as being in use, and returns to us a pointer to that location.
-This process is called *allocating on the heap*, and sometimes we just say "allocating" for short.
+This process is called *allocating on the heap*, and sometimes we just say *allocating* for short.
 Pushing values onto the stack is not considered allocating.
 Since the pointer is a known, fixed size, we can store the pointer on the stack, but when we want the actual data, we have to follow the pointer.

 Think of being seated at a restaurant.
 When you enter, you say how many people are in your group, and the staff finds an empty table that would fit everyone